Essential Pallet Requirements for International Shipments

 Do I Need to Heat Treat My Pallets?

 Wood that is being shipped internationally must be fumigated or heat treated.
-This includes wood packaging materials such as pallets, crates and dunnage.
+This includes wood packaging materials such as pallets, crates, and dunnage.
 This is a requirement regardless of what method is used to transport the pallets.

 ISPM-15

-The purpose of ISPM - 15 is to prevent the spread of pests and diseases that could potentially be traveling in solid wood materials.
-Under ISPM - 15, wood packaging material must be heated until its internal temperature is 56 degrees celsius (132.8 degrees Fahrenheit) or higher.
-The wood packaging materials must remain at or above that temperature for 30 minutes.
+If you choose the heating method, wood packaging material must be heated until its internal temperature is 56 degrees Celsius (132.8 degrees Fahrenheit) or higher.
+Materials must remain at or above that temperature for 30 minutes.

 What About Plastic Pallets?